HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

     - cleanUpHeartBeatIntervalTimeInMinutes
     - orphanDataAndFileCleanupHeartBeatIntervalTimeInMinutes

-    In case if these variables are used in custom values yaml file, ensure to update them accordingly.
+If these variables are used in a custom `values.yaml` file, make sure to update them accordingly.